Abby3017/discussionForum/content/eng/manifesto/congress_2019.md

    7. Congress promises to **double the allocation for Education to 6 per cent of GDP in the 5 years ending 2023-24**.
 A path forward will be laid down in the regular Budget for 2019-20 and specific annual targets will be set.
    8. We will revive, redesign and expand the Education Loan programme.
 Applications will be received, examined and sanctioned on a single portal and then assigned to the branch of a bank located near the applicant’s residence or place of study for documentation and monitoring.
 No interest will be charged during the period of study and until the student finds a job or earns through self-employment.
 Outstanding interest dues on old education loans as on 31 March 2019 will be waived.

-These were the promises that INC made in general election of 2019.
+These are the promises that INC made in general election of 2019.

 Please leave your thoughts behind in the comment section below.